 The 3rd provides the first panoramic view from a high tee, as the course continues northwards until the par five 7th turns in the opposite direction.
 The 8th is a long par three followed by the 9th, the only hole played directly towards the sea.
 Driving from a high tee, the line is straight at the Isle of Man.

-The more memorable holes are on the back nine, starting with a short par three where a stream provides a hazard as it does again on the 13th.
-In between are two par fours, one measuring 470 yards and a then a shorter two-shotter in the opposite direction.
+The more memorable holes are on the back nine, starting with the short par three 10th, where a stream provides a hazard, as it does again on the 13th.
+In between are two par fours, one measuring 468 yards then a shorter two-shotter in the opposite direction.

 However, the real test is to come.
-The par four 16th measures 473 yards with more defences that its mere length.
-The 17th tee overlooks the beach and the drive over a high hill requires accuracy for an ideal position for the second into the green.
+The par four 16th measures 471 yards with more defences that its mere length.
+The 17th tee overlooks the beach and the drive over a high hill requires accuracy for an ideal position for a long second shot into the green.

-The closing hole is a similar length, the main challenge being an enormous, L-shaped green where several pin positions can give the golfer one final problem – how do I get from the front round a corner to the pin?
+The 18th is ten yards shorter than the penultimate hole at 334 yards and the main challenge here is the enormous, L-shaped home green, where several pin positions can give the golfer one final problem – how do I get from the front round a corner to the hole?

 Let's start by saying that getting to Seascale is not an easy or particularly enjoyable drive, even from within Cumbria.
 My 60 mile drive took nearly 2 hours, but it was worth it.
 That's location covered !!.
 In terms of condition, it could have been better...greens were slow, with too many bald patches on for a top 100 rated course, especially for June.
 Friendly welcome in the clubhouse when I paid the green fee (superb value at £17.50 for playing after 2pm), but no yardage chart available.